auth0/Auth0.Android/README.md

 }
 ```

-It's a good practice to define reusable resources like `@string/com_auth0_domain` but you can also hard code the value in the file.
+It's a good practice to define reusable resources like `@string/com_auth0_domain`, but you can also hard-code the value.
 The scheme value can be either `https` or a custom one.
 Read [this section](#a-note-about-app-deep-linking) to learn more.

 Add the internet permission.